admiralakber/winput/README.md

-# winput
+# winput ✨

 Slick, minimal GUI input box for Wayland/Sway (GTK4).
-Type text, press Enter → winput prints to stdout and exits.
-Escape exits with code 1 and no output.
-Perfect for piping into `xargs` or `swaymsg`.
+Type, hit Enter, get clean stdout.
+Pipe it into power.

 Inspired by `i3-input` (see the man page).
 Designed to feel native on Sway with a clean, flat aesthetic.

 Note: This project was fully created by the Cursor agent CLI running GPT‑5, directed by `admiralakber`.

 ## Features
-- Flat, modern dark UI (fully themeable)
+- Modern, flat dark UI (theme via flags)
-- Monospace look with Inconsolata by default (configurable)
+- Monospace default (Inconsolata) for minimal distraction
-- Enter: print to stdout, exit 0
+- Enter: print to stdout, exit 0; Escape: exit 1, no output
-- Escape: exit 1 (no output)
-- Tooltip, placeholder, initial text, size, font, colors, and rounding via CLI flags
+- Tooltips, placeholder, initial text, font, colors, radius, size

 ## Build and run (NixOS recommended)